infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 All the same, however far along I had come in my work, and self-education, I still had the challenges processing every day emotions, which I'd been primarily avoiding by processing as much information on valuable topics as possible.

-Turning that around, I shifted most of my info-gathering, from blockchain, cryptocurrencies and decentralized-identity, to focus more on mental hygiene and emotional agility.
+Turning that around, I shifted most of my info-gathering from blockchain, cryptocurrencies and decentralized-identity, to focus more on mental hygiene and emotional agility.

 The most valuable information I've encountered in that regard is [Marshall Rosenberg's Nonviolent Communication](https://www.cnvc.org/training/resource/book-chapter-1).